daderuo/Web-Developing-Lessons/Lesson 3 Django/wiki/entries/Lamborghini.md

+# Lamborghini
-Lamborghini is the best italian supercar
+Lamborghini is the italian fastest car